PR

 Earn fans with a newsletter

 Popular publicity question: “Do I need a newsletter?”
 If you want to attract attention to your genius, then the answer is yes.
-You may be an electrician, professional team owner, teacher, sports official, author, doctor, movie producer or anyone else who seeks publicity for their work; the answer is yes.
-Newsletters don’t get enough credit as a simple way […]
+You may be an electrician, professional team owner, teacher, sports official, author, doctor, movie producer or anyone else who… Read More »Earn fans with a newsletter

 Should you create your own podcast?